-Glen Abbey Golf Club, the first solo design from Jack Nicklaus, was built on the site of an earlier Howard Watson course and opened for play in 1976.
+Glen Abbey Golf Club, the first solo design from Jack Nicklaus, who was ably assisted by architect Bob Cupp, was built on the site of an earlier Howard Watson course and opened for play in 1976.
 One of Canada’s most famous golf courses, it is located in Oakville, Ontario, west of Toronto and is home to the Royal Canadian Golf Association and Canadian Golf Hall of Fame.

 More than a quarter century after it first opened, Glen Abbey is still one of the best public courses in the country.
 It offers two distinctive nines – holes 1 to 9 are routed on a flat stretch of land around the clubhouse, while the final holes are more dramatic, with many running along a wonderful river valley.